robinhood/faust/docs/developerguide/partition_assignor.rst

 With the above design we need to be careful around the following concerns:

-- We need to assign a partition (where changelog) is involved to a client which contains a standby replica for the given topic/parition whenever possible.
+- We need to assign a partition (where changelog) is involved to a client which contains a standby replica for the given topic/partition whenever possible.
 This can result in unbalanced assignment.
-We can fix this by evenly and randomly distributing stanbys such that over the long term each rebalance will cause the partitions being re-assigned be evenly balanced across all clients.
+We can fix this by evenly and randomly distributing standbys such that over the long term each rebalance will cause the partitions being re-assigned be evenly balanced across all clients.